TacBuild/tac-sdk/docs/sdks/operation_tracker.md

      * Can be used for additional processing like profiling data retrieval */ onSuccess?: (result: T, context?: TContext) => Promise<void> | void;
+    /**
+     * Include underlying stack trace in FetchError.innerStack when all endpoints fail
+     * @default false
+     */
+    includeErrorTrace?: boolean;
 }
 ```